softwaremill/ox/doc/basics/start-here.md

 //> using dep "com.softwaremill.ox::core:@VERSION@"
 ```

-## Scope of the ox project
+## Scope of the Ox project

-The areas that we'd like to cover with ox are:
+The areas that we'd like to cover with Ox are:

 * concurrency: developer-friendly structured concurrency, high-level concurrency operators, safe low-level primitives,
   communication between concurrently running computations